PeterBengtson/HitchGPT/README.md

 or relentless pursuit of the truth.
 Only list the points that need to be updated. and give their full new form, correctly numbered.

-Finally, suggest any new points necessary, but only when necessary.
+Finally, suggest any new points necessary, but only when they add something substantial or missing.
 ```